x0b/rcx/README.md

 Limitations
 ------------
-- Does not support password protected rclone config files
+- Does not support password protected rclone config files (future release)
-- Does not support adding or editting remotes from the app
+- Does not support adding or editting remotes from the app (planned feature)
 - Local filesystem remote is not supported

 Screenshots